-Despite Moira Stewart insisting that tax doesn’t have to be taxing, the sad truth is that it’s often not just taxing, but brain-achingly complex.
-There is bucket loads of jargon to deal with, and one of the terms you’ll hear more frequently is the Personal Allowance.
+Despite those old adverts insisting that tax doesn’t have to be taxing, the sad truth is that it can often be brain-achingly complex.
+There’s bucket-loads of jargon to deal with, and one of the terms you’ll hear more frequently is the Personal Allowance.

 Limited company employees will have to take their Personal Allowance into account when running their own payroll or – more likely – use a piece of payroll software that does it automatically!